folke/noice.nvim/README.md

 - **popup**
 - **cmdline** bottom line, similar to the classic cmdline
 - **cmdline_popup** fancy cmdline popup, with different styles according to the cmdline mode

+There's one special view `popupmenu`.
+Options from that view are used to render the popupmenu if backend is **nui**.

 Please refer to [noice.config.views](https://github.com/folke/noice.nvim/blob/main/lua/noice/config/views.lua) to see the options.